 No. Leader Dogs are only trained to guide people who are visually impaired—they are not trained to aid people who use walkers or wheelchairs.
 Also, Leader Dogs are not trained to pick up or retrieve dropped items, open doors, pull weighted objects, notify the handler of an impending medical emergency, or alert the handler of ringing doorbells, phones or alarms.

-To qualify for our Deaf-Blind Guide Dog Training, you must use American Sign Language (ASL).
-Leader Dogs trained for people who are Deaf-Blind recognize and respond to hand signals and ASL with or without vocal support.
+To qualify for our DeafBlind Guide Dog program, you must use American Sign Language (ASL).
+Leader Dogs trained for people who are DeafBlind recognize and respond to hand signals and ASL with or without vocal support.
 Please note that these dogs are trained solely to guide—they will not alert on doorbells, ringing phones or fire alarms.
 If you do not know ASL, we do accept hard-of-hearing individuals into our regular Leader Dog classes, as long as you can hear spoken instruction from 3–10 feet away and/or can use hearing aids or an FM loop during training.

-The decision to train with and utilize a guide dog is a personal one that is based on your needs, goals and lifestyle.
+The decision to train with and use a guide dog is a personal one based on your needs, goals and lifestyle.
 Guide dog users must possess strong orientation and mobility skills and the confidence to successfully use a guide dog.
-A guide dog replaces a cane as your navigational tool; it should enhance your mobility, not hinder or complicate it.
-A dog cannot tell you when it is safe to cross a street or the best route to travel to your local bank or grocery store.
-It can assist with obstacle avoidance, maintaining straight street crossings, traveling along sidewalks and road shoulders, and it can help you identify doors, curbs and other patterned objects.
+A guide dog replaces a cane as your navigational tool.
+It should enhance your mobility, not hinder or complicate it.
+A dog can't tell you when it is safe to cross a street or the best route to travel to your local bank or grocery store.
+It can assist with obstacle avoidance, maintaining straight street crossings, traveling along sidewalks and road shoulders, and identify doors, curbs and other patterned objects.

-GPS training is a part of our Guide Dog Training program for clients from the U.S. and Canada.
-We provide free HumanWare Trekker Breeze units to these clients.
+GPS training is a part of our Guide Dog program for clients from the U.S. and Canada.
+We provide free HumanWare Victor Reader Trek units to these clients.
 We do not offer GPS for sale.

 We do not accept clients under the age of 16.
-If your child is 16 or 17 years of age and would like to experience what it's like to work with a Leader Dog before coming here for Guide Dog Training, our Summer Experience Camp offers a day of guide dog "test driving" where the teens can spend time with, learn about, and walk with Leader Dogs in training while on our campus.
+If your child is 16 or 17 and would like to experience what it's like to work with a Leader Dog before coming here for the Guide Dog program, our Teen Summer Camp offers a day of guide dog "test driving" where the teens can spend time with, learn about, and walk with Leader Dogs in training while on our campus.

 We currently do not offer a low allergen breed.